rm-hull/colorforth/release/README.txt

-This is a demo of colorForth running under the Bochs emulator.
+This is a demo of colorForth running under a patched Bochs emulator.
 You will need to download the latest version of Bochs from bochs.sourceforge.net for the necessary BIOS files.
 This has been tested with Bochs-2.3 only.